Shock wave therapy

 A distinction is made between focused shock wave therapy and radial shock wave therapy.
 The most important difference between these two forms is the depth of penetration.
 The radial form has a more superficial effect and is mainly used to treat muscle tension or in fascia therapy.

-Focused shock wave therapy, as the name suggests, is more targeted than radial shock wave therapy.
-Through this method, a specific point can be fixed and treated.
-Due to the short wavelength of these shock waves, areas of the body can also be reached that lie in depth.
+As the name suggests, focused shock wave therapy is more targeted than radial shock wave therapy.
+This method allows a specific point to be fixed and treated.
+Due to the short wavelength of these shock waves, areas of the body that lie deep down can also be reached.

-Effect & Procedure
+Effect & procedure

 How does shock wave therapy work?